samuelomotayo/data-analyst-sam/README.md

 <br> 2.
 The Decorative water feature is the second most used system, accounting for 19% of the total count.
 <br> 3.
 Rainwater harvesting has the lowest frequency.
 This suggests limited adoption.

-5. Recommendation:
+**5. Recommendation:**
 The City of Vancouver should do the following:
-<br> 1.
-Focus on the Cooling Tower: Being the most used system in the city (57%), the Agency should establish enhanced maintenance and monitoring protocols and inspection standards to avoid the risk of Legionella outbreaks.
+<br> **1.
+Focus on the Cooling Tower:** Being the most used system in the city (57%), the Agency should establish enhanced maintenance and monitoring protocols and inspection standards to avoid the risk of Legionella outbreaks.
-<br> 2.
-Strengthen Monitoring for Decorative Water Features and Built Water Treatment Systems: The city should drive awareness to ensure owners adhere to maintenance policies, as both systems represent 41% of the total type.
+<br> **2.
+Strengthen Monitoring for Decorative Water Features and Built Water Treatment Systems:** The city should drive awareness to ensure owners adhere to maintenance policies, as both systems represent 41% of the total type.
-<br> 3.
-Support Adoption of Rainwater Harvesting Systems: The Agency should provide incentives or subsidies for installation and also run an awareness campaign on the environmental and economic benefits of harvesting rainwater
+<br> **3.
+Support Adoption of Rainwater Harvesting Systems:** The Agency should provide incentives or subsidies for installation and also run an awareness campaign on the environmental and economic benefits of harvesting rainwater
-<br> 4.
-Allocate Resources Proportionally: The Agency should provision its resources based on the respective proportion of the systems.
+<br> **4.
+Allocate Resources Proportionally:** The Agency should provision its resources based on the respective proportion of the systems.

-6. Tools and Technologies:
+**6. Tools and Technologies:**
 <br> 1.
 AWS Simple Storage Service (S3): Used to store the ingested data.
 <br> 2.
 AWS Data Brew: Helps in profiling (understanding) and transforming (cleaning) data for high quality and summarization.
 <b3> 3.
 AWS Data Glue: This AWS is used to Extract, Transform and Load (ETL) the dataset.
 This service helps to analyze the dataset to achieve the desired insight.